ogradyc01/GoldenCheetah/Special-Topics_SearchFilter.md

 ### Filter Query Syntax

-In a simple view, a filter query is a bit like a database query - (which is different to free-text search engines).
+In a simplified way, a filter query is a bit like a database query - (which is different to free-text search engines).
 As a minimum you need to define

-  * the field you want to look at
+  * the field you want to look at (FieldName)
-  * a rule how to look at that field
+  * a rule how to look at that field (Operator)
-  * a comparison value
+  * a comparison value (Value)

 Easy example: The query `TSS >= 100` - finds all rides where TSS is 100 or more.
-And this example already illustrates the major point of what a 'Filter' can do better than a 'Search'.
-You will not define a search which can do this.
+This example already illustrates the major point of what a 'Filter' can do better than a 'Search'.
+You cannot define a search which can do this (in GoldenCheetah).
 (But, also 'Filter' queries cannot do it all and easy.
-E.g. 'Search' makes absolutely sense for text fields and is perfect if e.g. you do not even know in which field you have stored your text - 'Search' will find it.)
+E.g. 'Search' makes most sense for text fields and is perfect if e.g. you do not even know in which field you have stored your text - 'Search' will find it.)

-_Note: You need to separate fieldnamens, operator, keywords, function as well as values or string by " " (Space) so that the query parser can recognize them - otherwise you will see the query text color changing to "red".
-To see the error text, just click into the query text wait until an error text appears._
+_Note: You need to separate field names, operator, keywords, function as well as values or string by " " (Space) so that the query parser can recognize them - otherwise you will see the query text color changing to "red".
+To see the error text, just click into the query text and wait until an error text appears._

 ## Simple Queries

-A simple query lokes like: `<field_name> <operator> <value_or_string>`
+A simple query is structured: `<field_name> <operator> <value_or_string>`

 ### `<field_name>`